pranigopu/mastersProject/NOTES/bayesian-inference/universal-inference-engines.md

 ## Key advantange and disadvantage of MCMC
 The main disadvantage of MCMC is also its main advantage: in MCMC samples are not uncorrelated, which means that while we are more likely to sample more around samples that have a high-probability of being in the target distribution, the downside is that we may get a biased or incomplete estimate for the target distribution, since our sampling is no longer exactly random and thus may not be representative of the distribution it is drawn from.

+## Key points about MCMC
+- MCMC can be _potentially_ more efficient, but is not necessarily so
+- MCMC is an umbrella term for a wide variety of methods that define how to design the transition probabilities